 Biography

 Eric Tansley Holah was born in Hull and played for Malet Lambert Old Boys in his late teens prior to joining the amateur ranks at Hull City in 1958.
-A regular performer in the reserves, Holah saw little chance of first team action as he sat in the centre forwards queue behind teenage sensation Chris Chilton.
-On April Fools’ Day 1961 he got his only first team chance and scored in a 3-2 win over Watford.
+A regular performer in the reserves, Holah saw little chance of first team action as he sat in the centre forwards’ queue behind teenage sensation Chris Chilton, precipitating a repurposing so he could also play at right half.
+On April Fools’ Day 1961, a fortnight after scoring a hattrick for the Reserves, Holah got his only first team chance, as a striker, and scored in a 3-2 win over Watford.
 But a few weeks later he left the club.

-In the early weeks of 1968 Holah surfaced again in Crewe Alexandra’s reserves, by now playing at centre back rather than centre forward.
-In January 1969 he joined Cheshire County League side Ellesmere Port Town on semi-professional terms while studying in a local college.
+In the early weeks of 1968 Holah surfaced in Crewe Alexandra’s reserves, by now playing at centre back rather than centre forward.
+He signed for Holyhead Town at the start of the 1968/69 season but was released within a few weeks, in January 1969 he joined Cheshire County League side Ellesmere Port Town on semi-professional terms while studying at a local college.
 He remained with Ellesmere Port until the 1970 close season.

 Details